Heathrow Airport: Terminal 3

-Terminal 3 opened as the Oceanic Terminal on 13 November 1961 to handle flight departures for long-haul routes for foreign carriers to the United States and Asia.
-At this time the airport had a direct helicopter service to central London from the gardens on the roof of the terminal building.
+Terminal 3 opened as the Oceanic Terminal on 13 November 1961 to handle departures for long-haul routes to the United States and Asia for foreign carriers.
+At this time, the airport had a direct helicopter service to central London from the gardens on the roof of the terminal building.
 Renamed Terminal 3 in 1968, it was expanded in 1970 with the addition of an arrivals building.
 Other facilities added included the UK's first moving walkways.
 In 2006, the new £105 million Pier 6 was completed to accommodate the Airbus A380 superjumbo; Emirates and Qantas operate regular flights from Terminal 3 using the Airbus A380.

-Redevelopment of Terminal 3's forecourt by the addition of a new four-lane drop-off area and a large pedestrianised plaza, complete with a canopy to the front of the terminal building, was completed in 2007.
-These improvements were intended to improve passengers' experience, reduce traffic congestion and improve security.
+Redevelopment of Terminal 3's forecourt, including a new four-lane drop-off area and a large pedestrianised plaza, complete with a canopy at the front of the terminal building, was completed in 2007.
+These improvements were intended to improve passengers' experience, reduce traffic congestion, and improve security.
 As part of this project, Virgin Atlantic was assigned its dedicated check-in area, known as 'Zone A', which features a large sculpture and atrium.

 As of 2013, Terminal 3 has an area of 98962 m2 with 28 gates, and in 2011 it handled 19.8 million passengers on 104,100 flights.

-Most flights from Terminal 3 are long-haul flights from North America, Asia and other foreign countries other than Europe.
-Terminal 3 is home to Oneworld members (with the exception of Malaysia Airlines, Qatar Airways and Royal Air Maroc, all of which use Terminal 4), SkyTeam members Aeroméxico, China Airlines, Delta Air Lines, Middle East Airlines, Virgin Atlantic, and several long haul unaffiliated carriers.
+Most flights from Terminal 3 are long-haul flights to America, Asia, and other foreign countries.
+Terminal 3 is home to Oneworld members (with the exception of Malaysia Airlines, Oman Air, Qatar Airways and Royal Air Maroc, all of which use Terminal 4), SkyTeam members Aeroméxico, China Airlines, Delta Air Lines, Middle East Airlines, Virgin Atlantic, and several long haul unaffiliated carriers.
 British Airways also operates several flights from this terminal, as do Iberia and Vueling.